ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

-You have probably noticed that the `$password` argument of the `loadUserByUsername()`method must be defined as optional.
-This is so because at the beginning of each request, Luthier CI tries to reload the last authenticated user with its user Provider, and this is only possible if it is possible to obtain users from a relatively safe data store in the session, such as your *id* or *username*.
+You may have noticed that the `$password` argument of `loadUserByUsername()` method must be defined as optional.
+This is because at the time of processing incoming HTTP requests Luthier CI tries to reload the last authenticated user with its User Provider, and this is only possible if it is possible to obtain users from a relatively secure data of Store in the session, as an *id* or u*sername*.

-Therefore, we must modify our code a bit to ensure that the User Provider is still able to obtain users even if no password is provided:
+Therefore, we must modify our code a bit to ensure that the User Provider is still able to obtain users even if no password is supplied:

 ```php
 <?php